domino14/wordtools/README.md

 Some generic word tools.
 Requires Qt to build (latest version is best).
 Check downloads section for pre-packaged binaries.
+Downloads section also has a set of files needed to run these scripts (.trie file for words and pre-compiled text files with live/dead racks, etc.)

 If you have any submissions to make these scripts faster, please go ahead!